Picatout/PocketSimon/readme.md

 ## software
  This source code is in totality in file  [pocketSimon.asm](https://github.com/Picatout/PocketSimon/blob/master/PocketSimon.X/PocketSimon.asm) and is well documented (I think).
- It use 100% of RAM and 88% of program space which is 768 bytes.
+ It use 100% of RAM and 88% of the 768 bytes program space.
 At first I wrote a working version that used 100% of program memory.
  Then when that first version was working properly I started **size optimization**.
 My notes describing the step I followed to reduce code size are in file [notes.txt](https://github.com/Picatout/PocketSimon/blob/master/PocketSimon.X/notes.txt).
 This process was concluded by a 12% size reduction, the final version using 450 instructions.
 Some tricks used in this process are what I would call